 During construction there will be limited to no access to the Worship Center 3rd, 4th, and 5th floor elevators.
 We are working through options for best circulation to the Worship Center 1st and 2nd floor.

-Repurposing the Worship Center gives us the option to go to two worship services; it does not force us into two services.
-The repurposed size is adequate for one service.
+Remodeling the Worship Center gives us the option to go to two worship services; it does not force us into two services.
+The remodeled size is adequate for one service.
 Just to be perfectly clear, whenever we even talk about two services, we envision two services identical to our present service.
 We are a multi-generational church and we are committed to continue to structure our worship services so we can continue to worship together.
 Our staff is studying and researching the option of going to two services versus remaining in one service.
 We want to be strategic in our decision and determine how our Sunday morning services can reach more people of all generations.
-Our hope is to have discussions with the church family in late Spring 2019 and gain a clear direction as we move into the repurposed Worship Center.
+Our hope is to have discussions with the church family in late Spring 2019 and gain a clear direction as we move into the remodeled Worship Center.

 With our newly implemented shuttle system, recently improved and creative approaches to traffic circulation through our FIT and security teams, and potential off-campus parking options that can be explored, we are confident that our parking situation can accommodate all new people that the Lord brings our way!